tomaszleszczynski1980/Dice-Poker/README.md

 # Dice-Poker
-dice poker game I create at python classes with Aroos061
+dice poker game I create at python classes with Aroos061 and Ramilcz